Why My Friend Turned Down Personal Training Sessions: The Impact of Trainer Appearance

-As their conversation ended, that same obese guy entered the office, when he faced him, he noticed that his shirt said “Master Trainer” on it.
-My boy said that this very large man was going to be the one providing him with the trial session at a future date.
+As their conversation ended, the same man entered the office, and my friend noticed that his shirt said “Master Trainer.”
+So this very large man was going to be the one providing his trial session at a future date.

-My buddy said he will not be going back to the PT department and asked me why a gym would employ a trainer that was so out of shape like that?
-He said that they lost a sale by not setting a good example.
-I couldn’t answer his question as I don’t know the guy, his health details, or that particular gym’s culture.
-I understand his point though, not everyone is going to be willing to give someone who looks out of shape a chance.
-Again, it is a gym after all, and you should be an example!
+My buddy said he didn’t want to return to the personal training department and wondered why a gym would have a trainer who looked so out of shape.
+He felt the gym might have lost a sale because they didn’t set a good example.
+I couldn’t really answer him since I don’t know the man, his health background, or that gym’s culture.
+I get where he’s coming from, though—some people might not be willing to give someone who looks out of shape a chance.
+It is a gym, after all, and it’s natural to expect trainers to reflect fitness.

-Some might argue that Cus D’amato wasn’t a super fit man, and he was able to coach one of the greatest boxing champions of all time.
-I agree with that, and I thought the same exact thing.
-But let’s face it, most of us are not Cus D’amato, are we?
+Some might argue that Cus D’Amato wasn’t a super fit guy, yet he coached one of the greatest boxing champions ever.
+I agree with that and thought the same thing.
+But most of us aren’t Cus D’Amato, are we?

-Folks, if you are a fitness leader, please take pride in what you do!
+So, if you’re a fitness leader, please take pride in what you do.
 Live fitness if you are leading fitness.
-You don’t have to sport a perfect physique, but at least make an effort to make yourself look somewhat fit!
-I know this may sound harsh, but let’s be real, he did what most of us would do.
-Its human nature, so I’d propose that you stack the odds in your favor.
+You don’t have to have a perfect body, but at least try to look somewhat fit.
+I know this might sound tough, but let’s be honest—our initial impressions are influenced by what we see.
+That’s human nature.
+So I’d suggest stacking the odds in your favor.

 Be the first to comment